 The Clixon backend can check credentials of the client if it uses a UNIX socket (not IP socket) for internal communication between clients and backend.
 In this way, a username claimed by a client can be verified against the UNIX user credentials.

 The allowed values of CLICON_NACM_CREDENTIALS is:

-- none: Dont match NACM user to any user credentials.
+- none: Do not match NACM user to any user credentials.
 Any user can pose as any other user.
-Set this for IP sockets, or dont use NACM.
+Set this for IP sockets, or do not use NACM.

 - exact: Exact match between NACM user and unix socket peer user.

 - except: Exact match between NACM user and unix socket peer user, except for root and wwwuser.
 This is default.

 RFC 8341 defines a NACM emergency recovery session mechanism.
 Clixon

 CLICON_NACM_RECOVERY_USER.
 If a client accesses the backend as